Medically reviewed by Drugs.com. Last updated on Jul 20, 2019.

 - Genitourinary Irrigant

 Produces an osmotic diuresis by increasing the osmotic pressure of glomerular filtrate, which inhibits tubular reabsorption of water and electrolytes and increases urinary output .
-Mechanism of action in reduction of intracranial pressure (ICP) is controversial.
-However, it is thought that mannitol reduces ICP by reducing blood viscosity which transiently increases cerebral blood flow and oxygen transport.
+Mechanism of action in reduction of intracranial pressure (ICP) is less clear.
+However, it is thought that mannitol reduces ICP by reducing blood viscosity which transiently increases cerebral blood flow and oxygen transport and constricts pial arterioles.
 This in turn reduces cerebral blood volume and ICP.
-Furthermore, mannitol reduces ICP by withdrawing water from the brain parenchyma and excretes water in the urine (Allen, 1998; Bratton, 2007; Miller, 2010).
+Furthermore, mannitol reduces ICP by withdrawing water from the brain parenchyma and excretes water in the urine (Allen 1998; BTF [Carney 2016]).